 The five Viking vessels originate from a blockade approximately 20 km north of Roskilde.
 They were built during the 11th-century as an act of defense against enemy naval attacks on the city which at that time was the capital.

 At the Boatyard, the boat building tradition and culture of the Viking Age is communicated through working boat builders and exhibitions showing the historical background.
 The boatyard specializes in reconstructions of prehistoric boats in full scale.
-The boatyard is open to the public on weekdays all year round, and also on weekends from 16 May to 30 September.

 In the Viking Ship Hall, you will be given a unique opportunity of seeing the impressive "Thoroughbred of the Seas" project which took the Glendalough Sea Stallion to Dublin and back in 2007–2008.